jejacks0n/bitbot/README.md

 ```

 You can also reuse any of the existing responder routes by having the responder handle the route directly.
 Obviously in
-these cases you must provide anything that that responder might expect from the message, which always includes `text`,
+these cases you must provide anything that that the might expect from the message, which always includes `text`,
 and may include common things like `channel` or `user_name`.
 Since responder routes can be pretty vague, and implement
 any number of things, you may have to provide additional information as well.